Applications for Fall 2022 are now being accepted.

 Applicants whose native language is not English must demonstrate English language proficiency which exceeds the minimum defined by the Graduate School Memorandum #8.
 Several means of demonstrating English language proficiency can be found in Memorandum #8.

-If test scores are submitted, the following minimum scores must be met for an application to be reviewed: TOEFLiBT: 100, with each sub score of at least 25.
+- TOEFL scores: If test scores are submitted, the following minimum scores must be met for an application to be reviewed: TOEFL iBT: 106, with a speaking subscore of at least 26.
 Only scores less than two years old at the application deadline will be accepted.
-Scores must be sent directly to the UW by the Educational Testing Service using institution code 4854; there is no department code needed.
+Scores must be sent directly to the UW by the Educational Testing Service using institution code 4854; if a department code is required, select 99.
+We accept MyBest TOEFL composite scores as a means of meeting these requirements.

 The application fee is charged by the UW Graduate School.
-If you cannot afford the application fee, you can request an application fee waiver when you submit your MyGrad application.
+If you cannot afford the application fee, you can request an application fee waiver once your application materials are ready to submit and at least 7 days before the application deadline.
+More information here.

 Step One: Prepare to Apply